 Being able to use your empathy to step into another person’s shoes will benefit you greatly in copywriting.

-It will allow you to see the problems and experience a customer is facing and then write copy which relates to them.
+It will allow you to see the problems and experiences a customer is facing and then write copy that relates to them.

 Here’s a quick video from Gary Vaynerchuk on this exact topic: